GNFAC Avalanche Forecast for Thu May 2, 2024

 NEW SNOW AND WIND LOADED SLOPES

 Spring storms are notorious for depositing heavy amounts of snow in the mountains.
-Even with a deep and generally stable snowpack throughout the advisory area, heavy and rapid loads of new snow will decrease stability.
+Even with a generally stable snowpack throughout the advisory area, heavy and rapid loads of new snow will decrease stability.
 The main problems to look out for are avalanches breaking within the new snow, wind slabs, and loose snow avalanches.
 The likelihood of triggering an avalanche spikes during and immediately after snowstorms.
-New snow instabilities tend to stabilize quickly, but it’s a good idea to give fresh snow a day to adjust before hitting big terrain.
+New snow instabilities tend to stabilize quickly, but it’s a good idea to give fresh snow a day to adjust before traveling on steep slopes.
 New snow instabilities can be challenging to assess, and spring storms bond to old snow differently across aspects and elevations.
 Conservative terrain selection is essential during and immediately following storms.
 Avoid wind-loaded slopes and slopes steeper than 35 degrees for 24-48 hours after new snow and wind.

 WET SNOW AVALANCHES